sunflowers in new jersey

 Son Cubano

 There is nothing more North Jersey than a good waterfront restaurant.
 Son Cubano in West New York will give you the boujee vibes with prime views.
 Their beautiful outdoor patio is the perfect place for brunch or a nice dinner.
-I do have to say that on my last visit there I wasn’t thrilled with the expierence (the food was on point though) but I do enjoy the views from this area.
+I do have to say that on my last visit there I wasn’t thrilled with the experience (the food was on point though) but I do enjoy the views from this area.

 I’ll also recommend Molos, which isn’t too far from Son Cubano and where I recently had a much better expierence in!